-This paper introduced a lightweight data exchange framework sharing data on the Web or through P2P systems.
-Unlike previous solutions to the problem, our approach does not require the data to be stored inside database systems, nor the use of special-purpose schema mapping tools.
-Thus, our method is particularly attractive to for non-expert and casual users lacking the expertise or resources for setting up a complex data sharing environment.
-The data model and schema formalism used in our method are simple yet powerful enough for the setting considered.
+This paper introduced a lightweight and flexible framework for exchanging data on the Web or through P2P systems.
+Unlike previous solutions to the problem, our approach does not require the data to be stored in database systems, nor the use of special-purpose schema mapping tools.
+Thus, our method is particularly attractive to nonexpert and casual users lacking the expertise or resources for setting up a complex data sharing environment.
+The data model and schema formalism we use are simple yet powerful enough for the setting considered.
 Finally, extensive experimental results with real Web data showed that our approach is effective and very promising.

 There are several lines for future work.
-For instance, some-

-times one may be interested in exchanging only small fragments of a large entity, and to associate them with other existing entities (e.g., a user adding a new CD to an existing artist).
+For instance, sometimes one wants to exchange only small fragments of a large entity, and to associate them with other existing entities (e.g., a user adding a new CD to an existing artist).
 Thus, it would be interesting to define a means for the user to specify such update operations in a simple, intuitive way (i.e., without having to write complex XQuery update statements).
-Also, we would like to extend our model with simple constraints to enrich the data translation algorithm; in particular, we believe that uniqueness and referential constraints should be enough for most practical settings.
-Finally, it would be interesting to study how a data exchange tool based on a lightweight framework such ours fares against more sophisticated ones in the context of the Web.
+Also, we would like to extend our model with simple constraints to enrich the data translation algorithm; in particular, we believe that uniqueness and referential constraints should be interesting to study how a data exchange tool based on a lightweight framework such as ours fares against more sophisticated ones in the context of the Web.